Why do I need two service providers for my request?

 If an assignment lasts more than 2 hours long (or close to it) or is complicated and dense.
-With the industry standard in place, it requires another service provide to rotate with, to maintain the quality of service.
+With the industry standard in place, it requires another service provider to rotate with, to maintain the quality of service.
 This team approach to interpreting prevents the decline in the quality of interpretation as well as mental fatigue and health hazards such as Carpel Tunnel.

 - The Concept of Team Interpretation: Team interpretation is not simply defined as two interpreters sharing an assignment.
 Interpreters work in conjunction with one another as support or “backup” when providing services to a consumer.
 While some interpretation settings are less technical in nature than others, team interpreters rely on each other to provide missed information, technical vocabulary, assistance in voice interpretation, as well as physical relief.
 In a team situation, both interpreters are “on” at all times, not just the interpreter who is moving his/her hands.